The Cinema Murder

 The Cinema Murder is a 1919 American silent drama film starring Marion Davies, adapted from the 1917 novel by E. Phillips Oppenheim.

 The Cinema Murder is considered to be a lost film.

 Plot

-As described in a film magazine, Elizabeth Dalston (Davies), who is training for a future on the stage, witnesses what appears to be a murder.
+As described in a film magazine, Elizabeth Dalston, who is training for a future on the stage, witnesses what appears to be a murder.
 Horrified, she is not quite clear as to the details, but maintains a strict secrecy.
-On an ocean liner returning to the United States she becomes acquainted with Philip Romilly (Barrie), a playwright, who prepares her for her first stage vehicle.
+On an ocean liner returning to the United States she becomes acquainted with Philip Romilly, a playwright, who prepares her for her first stage vehicle.
 The murderer is also a passenger on the ship, but the trip is made without serious adventure.
 The play opens and is a success, Elizabeth sharing in the calling.
-Sylvanus Power (Randolf), whose money made the show possible, lays siege to Elizabeth's affections, but the new star is in love with Philip.
+Sylvanus Power, whose money made the show possible, lays siege to Elizabeth's affections, but the new star is in love with Philip.
 Sylvanus then determines to ruin Philip by connecting him to the murder, only to find that the man supposedly killed is alive and well.
 The film ends with Philip and Elizabeth together.